exercism/ruby/exercises/practice/gilded-rose/.docs/instructions.md

 Here are the basics of our system:

-- All items have a `sell_in` attribute, which denotes the number of days we have to sell the item.
+- All items have a "sell in" attribute, which denotes the number of days we have to sell the item.
-- All items have a `quality` attribute, which denotes how valuable the item is.
+- All items have a "quality" attribute, which denotes how valuable the item is.
 - At the end of each day, our system lowers both values for every item.

 Pretty simple, right?
 Well, this is where it gets interesting: